sandervoerman/jesuis/README.md

 Jesuis is not gem-based, but you can use it as a regular Jekyll theme by cloning it as the starting point of your own site, or by merging it into your existing website.

-## License

-The theme is available as open source under the terms of the [MIT License](/LICENSE.txt).